-Best Hakone Day Trip Onsen Spots for Private Baths and Tattoos
+Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

-Outdoor onsen bath in Hakone surrounded by forest
+Outdoor private open-air onsen bath surrounded by forest in Hakone, Japan

 If you are planning a Hakone day trip onsen stop from Tokyo, you do not need to book an expensive overnight ryokan stay.
 Hakone has several day-use hot spring facilities where visitors can soak for a few hours, then return to Tokyo the same evening.